shehir12/DockerClientDSC/README.md

 ## Installation Run Configuration
-> NOTE: An issue may occur when new Docker images are pulled from the Docker Hub while applying a DSC configuration that causes the CIM session to become disconnected.
-This issue is being investigated.
-If this occurs, you may have to manually pull the Docker image using `docker pull [IMAGE]` and use the `-Force` switch in future executions of the `Start-DscConfiguration` cmdlet to delete any pending configurations.

 Every `DockerClient` DSC configuration asserts that Docker is installed and configured and that the Docker service is running.
 The steps below provide a walkthrough for using the `DockerClient` DSC configuration to ensure that Docker is installed on a target node: